gerwitz/hgc-v11/source/library/thoughts/abortion.html.md

    [1]: personhood

->
-That some people (whether for religious or non-religious reasons) tend to take a more expansive view of what is a human than some scientists desire is not a bad thing even if those people are wrong.
+> That some people (whether for religious or non-religious reasons) tend to take a more expansive view of what is a human than some scientists desire is not a bad thing even if those people are wrong.
 Would you rather live in a society where the populace tends to draw too small a circle around what is human?
 Or would you rather live in a society where people err in the direction of greater protection?
-[Randall Parker][2]
+> <footer>[Randall Parker][2]</footer>

    [2]: http://www.futurepundit.com/archives/002411.html